stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 ## 1x Infra

-The following infrastructure workloads do not incur OpenShift Container Platform worker subscriptions, atleast one infrastructure node is required for deployments.
+The following infrastructure workloads do not incur OpenShift Container Platform worker subscriptions, at least one infrastructure node is required for deployments.

    - Kubernetes and OpenShift Container Platform control plane services that run on masters